-Current State and County health guidelines do not allow for gatherings outside of your household.
-Park facilities designed for gatherings, such as community rooms, the Sports Center at Grijalva Park, and group picnic pavilions are closed.
-No permits, regardless of date, are being issued for social gatherings until further notice.
+Current State and County health guidelines allow for outdoor private events with modifications and a maximum of 100 people.
+Permits for picnic pavilions, jumpers, and green space are being issued by appointment only.
+Click here to book your appointment.
+Indoor facilities designed for private events such as the Sports Center at Grijalva Park, Park Community Buildings, and the Senior Center are not available for permits at this time.
 Please continue to check the City’s website and social media posts for updates to facilities and services.
-As health guidelines change, and allow for gatherings to continue, the City will evaluate options to comply with the guidelines.
+As health guidelines change, the City will evaluate options to comply with the guidelines.

 3. Is the Senior Center open?

 The Senior Center remains closed; however, essential services such as meals, case management, and transportation are still available.
 The meal congregate program has been replaced with a pick-up meal option.
 Homebound seniors will continue to receive Meals-on-Wheels service.
 For more information, contact the Senior Center at www.orangeseniorcenter.org or at (714) 538-9633.

 The City requires permits to use sports fields for groups of ten (10) persons or more.
 The City is issuing limited permits for groups who comply with current health guidelines.
 To obtain a field permit and for more information about the permitting process, please email firstname.lastname@example.org.
 Tournaments and community events are not permitted at this time.

 For any additional questions, please call the Community Services Department at (714) 744-7274 or email email@example.com.